All Episodes

 All right, greetings.

-It's the Rush Limbaugh program here on the one and only EIB network, and it is Friday so live from the Southern Command in sunny South Florida.
+It's a Russian boy program here on the one and only EIB network, and it is Friday.

-It's open line Friday.
+It's Open Line Friday.

-Yahoo, ladies and gentlemen.
+Yip, Yahoo, ladies and gentlemen.

 Here we are with another three hours of broadcast excellence.

-I, your host and highly trained broadcast specialist, El Rushbow, meeting and surpassing all audience expectations on a daily basis.
+I, your host and highly trained broadcast specialist, El Rushbo, meeting and surpassing all audience expectations on a daily basis, back from my super secret meeting in a faraway place to serve humanity with you once again.

-Here are the rules on open line Friday, as you know.
+Here are the rules on Open Line Friday, as you know.

-Monday through Thursday, we only talk about the things that I care about on because of my show.
+Monday through Thursday, we only talk about the things that I care about because of my show.

 On Friday, when we go to the phones, the show is all yours.